FDio/csit/docs/content/release_notes/current/vpp_performance.md

 # Root Cause Analysis for Regressions

 List of RCAs in CSIT 23.10 for VPP performance regressions.
+Not listing differences caused by known issues (uneven worker load due to randomized RSS or other per-worker issues).
+Also not listing tests which historically show large performance variance.

-Contrary to issues, these to not limit usefulness of CSIT testing.
+Contrary to issues, these genuine regressions do not limit usefulness of CSIT testing.
+So even if they are not fixed
-So even if they are not fixed (e.g. when the regression is an expected consequence of added functionality), they will not be re-listed in the next release report.
+(e.g. when the regression is an expected consequence of added functionality), they will not be re-listed in the next release report.

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------
- 1    |                                                  |
+ 1    | [CSIT-1933](https://jira.fd.io/browse/CSIT-1933) | Regresion in nat44ed tests around 2023-09-07
+ 2    | [CSIT-1934](https://jira.fd.io/browse/CSIT-1934) | rls 2310: Regression in nginx rps around 2023-10-09
+ 3    | [CSIT-1935](https://jira.fd.io/browse/CSIT-1935) | rls 2310: Zero traffic reported in udpquic tests